REMEDI4ALL/covid19/README.md

 ## Files

 - `data/covid_combo.parquet.gzip`: data file (table), where each row represents morphological features obtained from the pipeline: Cell Painting -> CellProfiler features, per cell -> Median-averaged features, per well.
-Five columns contain metadata.
+Six columns contain metadata.
 Can be read with, e.g., `pandas.read_parquet()`.
 - `data/id_to_name.txt`: two-column correspondence {batch_id: compound name}.
 We do not use compound names in the data file.
 - `Covid Combo.ipynb`: python notebook with analysis based on Mahalanobis distance, i.e., ranking of combinations based on the similarity between morphological profile of a cell treatead by some drug combination and uninfected cells.
 - `mahalanobis.py`: functions and utilities for `Covid Combo.ipynb`.